-The Agile Retrospectives Bingo is a game to identify and discuss unproductive behavior in retrospective meetings, improve communication and collaboration, and make agile retrospectives more valuable.
+The Agile Retrospectives Bingo is a role playing game (RPG) to identify and discuss unproductive behavior in retrospective meetings.
+Play it to improve communication and collaboration, and make agile retrospectives more valuable.

 For agile teams (co-located, distributed, and remote), Scrum masters, agile coaches, and consultants leading agile transformations.

 The Agile Retrospective Bingo is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 Format: PDF and jpeg files with bingo cards, role cards, and playing suggestions

 Frequently Bought Together

 The Agile Retrospectives Bingo is used by teams and organizations to improve their retrospectives.
 It’s a serious and fun game that helps to identify and discuss unproductive behavior in retrospective meetings.
 With the Agile Retrospectives Bingo, teams improve their communication and collaboration in retrospectives, making their agile retrospectives more valuable.

 Suitable for co-located and for distributed and remote teams.
 Recommended for Scrum Masters and Agile Coaches.

 The Agile Retrospectives Bingo consists of ten bingo cards listing unproductive behavior like “blaming management”, “ignoring what is said”, and “bragging”.
 Additionally, there are nine role cards describing the way people behave in retrospective meetings.